Can Chicken Eat Oranges?

 The only downside of feeding them oranges is it has sugar, and too much sugar for chickens is bad.
 Thus, you can give your chicken an orange in small amounts but not often.
 Everything that’s in excess may result in unfavorable circumstances.

 A few reasons why chicken experts do not suggest orange or fruit peels are the risks it brings to the chicken.
-Most of us have store-bought fruits, and these have chemical coatings on their peels.
-Unlike fruits growing in your backyard and not receiving any chemical treatments, that type of fruit peel would be safe for the chickens.
+Unlike fruits growing in your backyard and not receiving any chemical treatments, most of us have store-bought fruits, and these have chemical coatings on their peels.

 Aside from that, fruit peels are hard and thick.
 It may cause digestive problems in chickens.
 Thus, it is best to leave it to that.
-Do not feed them orange peels, and only give them a few oranges.
+If you do feed them oranges, only give them in moderation.

 How to Serve Oranges to Chickens